-- 3. Run the setup command with the appropriate authentication mode, as Next steps. - 1.
-Optional: If you're using a PostgreSQL policy database, provide the server runtime user value you used to create the database to --dbAppUsername as part of the setup command. - 2.
-Optional: Explore the CLI help documentation for the setup command.
+- 3. Run the setup command with the appropriate authentication mode, as shown in Authentication mode examples. - 1.
+(Optional) If you're using a PostgreSQL policy database, provide the server runtime user value you used to create the database to --dbAppUsername as part of the setup command. - 2.
+(Optional) Refer to the CLI help documentation for the setup command.

-Option Command View the general options for running setup . \$ bin/setuphelp View the options for running setup in demo mode. \$ bin/setup demohelp View the options for running setup in OIDC mode. \$ bin/setup oidchelp
+Option Command View the general options for running setup. \$ bin/setuphelp View the options for running setup in demo mode. \$ bin/setup demohelp View the options for running setup in OIDC mode. \$ bin/setup oidchelp

-If you don't want to use the default database credentials for your H2 policy database, see Setting database credentials at initial setup.
+If you don't want to use the default database credentials for your H2 policy database, refer to Setting database credentials at initial setup.